 1) The requirements

 A good candidate for gestational surrogacy is a woman who not only loves being pregnant, but who also genuinely wants to help someone else build their family.
-Specifically, she should be between 21 and 43 years of age, have given birth to at least one child of her own whom she is raising or has raised.
+Specifically, she should be between 21 and 43 years of age, have given birth to a child of her own.
 She will be financially stable, have support from her husband/partner and/or others close to her, and must have a history of healthy pregnancies.

 She must also be a non-smoker, have no serious medical issues, have a Body-Mass Index (BMI)) 32 or less.
 (Use this simple BMI calculator).
 She must be a resident of a surrogacy-friendly state (inquire).
 She should have reliable transportation; be willing to travel if necessary for screening, matching with the intended parents, and medical testing; have no criminal history; and be willing to undergo the necessary physical and psychological evaluations.
 Find out more about the requirements for becoming a surrogate mother here.